 Comet Posts Very Strong Order Intake

-Comet enters 2026 with softer sales but surging orders, a robust book-to-bill ratio, and strong positioning for the next semiconductor upturn despite global uncertainties.
+Comet enters 2026 with solid momentum: resilient sales in constant currency, surging orders, and a robust backlog signal strong demand despite global uncertainties.

 Foto: Philipp - stock.adobe.com

-- The book-to-bill ratio for Q1/26 was 1.4, driven by all divisions, especially benefiting from the semiconductor industry's growth cycle.
+- Incoming orders surged by 22.3% year-on-year to CHF 144.9 million, with a book-to-bill ratio of 1.4, indicating strong demand across all divisions

-- The semiconductor industry remained resilient in Q1/26, with limited direct impact from geopolitical issues but rising energy costs and supply chain vulnerabilities.
+- The semiconductor industry showed resilience and growth, with all segments gaining momentum despite geopolitical uncertainties and rising energy costs

-- Comet expects 2026 to be a strong year with net sales and adjusted EBITDA margin significantly exceeding 2025, supported by a strong order book and an anticipated industry upturn.
+- Comet expects 2026 to be a strong year, with net sales and adjusted EBITDA margin significantly exceeding 2025 levels, supported by a high order backlog

-- The company maintains a cautious outlook due to limited visibility on the timing and strength of the emerging semiconductor cycle, despite positive market estimates of 15-25% growth in wafer fabrication equipment spending.
+- The company maintains cautious optimism due to limited visibility on the timing and strength of the upcoming industry cycle, but anticipates good sales progression in Q2/26 and beyond

-- Comet's exposure to the Middle East is minimal, but indirect effects like higher logistics costs and raw material prices could influence operations; the company is well-positioned to adapt to changing conditions.
+- Comet's exposure to the Middle East is minimal, but indirect effects like higher logistics costs and macroeconomic uncertainties could impact performance; the company is well-positioned to adapt to changing conditions

 The next important date, "Quartalsmitteilung" — "quarterly report" (also: "quarterly statement" or "quarterly announcement," depending on context)., at Comet Holding is on 31.07.2026.